spatie/laravel-stats/README.md

 ### Step 3: query the stats

 With this in place, you can query the stats.
-You can fetch stats for a certain period and group it by day, week, month.
+You can fetch stats for a certain period and group them by minute, hour, day, week, month, or year.

 Here's how you can get the subscription stats for the past two months, grouped by week.